kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8905-native-sidecar-support/README.md

 ### Non-Goals

-- Support for sidecar containers in Kubernetes versions older than 1.28.
+- Support for clusters where the `SidecarContainers` feature gate is not available or enabled.
 - Support for regular init containers.

 ## Proposal